 - Unplug electronics.

-- Listen to a battery-operated radio such as a NOAA Weather Radio for updates and information.
+- Listen to a battery-operated radio such as NOAA Weather Radio for updates and information.

 - Unplug electronics and appliances to prevent damage from lightning-caused power surges.

 - Water conducts electricity.
-Water-based activities and chores should be avoided during a thunderstorm.
+Avoid water-based activities and chores during a thunderstorm.

 - Windows, porches, and doorways can be dangerous in storms - stay inside.

 - If you can't get inside, try to avoid natural lightning rods - like a large tree in an open field, and try not to be the tallest thing on a hill, open field, or beach.